Michel d'Ornano: Career

-Michel d'Ornano (12 July 1924 – 8 March 1991) was a French politician.
-A descendant of both Marie Walewska and Philippe Antoine d'Ornano, he began his political career as mayor of Deauville in 1962.
+Count d'Ornano began his political career as mayor of Deauville in 1962.
 He served as president of the General Councils of both Calvados and Basse-Normandie before going on to represent the fourth district of Calvados in the Parliament of France; in that body he sat first as an Independent Republican and later with the Union for French Democracy.
 He served in numerous cabinet positions under Valéry Giscard d'Estaing, including as Secretary of State for Ecology, the Minister of Culture, and Minister of Industry.